- About DCC

 Acquire knowledge pertaining to the full spectrum of support services available to all students on campus.

 Students who believe they have a current and essential need for accommodative services are encouraged to self-identify, provide documentation (prepared by a qualified professional), complete the student ‘Self-Assessment Survey’ and meet with our professional staff.
 Together a comprehensive accommodation plan is developed and their initial ‘letter of accommodation’ for faculty is generated.
+Accommodation plans are developed on a case by case basis through the interactive process with the student, and consultation with faculty.
+Students are advised to share this letter with faculty as soon as possible if they wish to access testing and classroom accommodations.
 Accommodations are fluid and students can meet with our staff at any point to reevaluate needs.

 After the initial intake, students request accommodation letters each subsequent semester, barring no changes, no appointment is necessary.

-One-On-One Academic Support including, but is not limited to, time management and organization, study skills, note taking, test taking, adaptive tech training, academic advisement, and professional tutoring in a wide variety of subjects and study skills.
+Individualized academic support such as time management and organization, study skills, test and notetaking skills, adaptive tech training, and professional tutoring in a wide range of subjects and study strategies.

 Workshops/Group Work based on student need: study groups can be customized for a particular subject or desired training.